Skip to main content

 Sea Moss

-Thick, creamy drink made from seaweed, milk, cinnamon, and vanilla.
-Believed to have aphrodisiac and health properties.
+A thick, creamy drink made from seaweed with milk, cinnamon, and vanilla.
+It has a longstanding reputation as an aphrodisiac and a health tonic.

 health drinkCold